Mountain Astelia

 Light Requirements

-Grows best in partial shade but will tolerate full sun in cooler climates with consistent moisture.
+Grows best in partial shade to full sun with moisture; avoid scorching sun.

 Water Requirements